 For recognizing the patterns in data, first, type the two values of your series into the first and second cells.
 Select both the cells and drag the Fill Handle across the range to be filled.

 Excel will automatically recognize the pattern from these two cell values and fill the range of cells in continuation.
 By using these steps, we can fill the range of cells by increment or decrements.
 See the below screenshot.

 Drag these two cells, and it will auto-fill these value pattern across the selected cell range, as shown below:

 Note: If you want to fill the cell range with alternative repeated values, fill the first two cells with the values.

-Select those cells and drag the Fill Handle across the selected range and then click on the “AutoFill Options”.
-Then select the option “Copy Cells” to repeat the starting cell values across the selected range and the final result is shown below:
+Select those cells, drag the Fill Handle across the selected range, and then click on the “AutoFill Options.”
+Then choose the option “Copy Cells” to repeat the starting cell values across the selected range, and the final result is shown below:

 #3 – AutoFill Dates & Times in Excel